S.W.A.T. (2017 TV series)

-S.W.A.T. is an American procedural action drama television series, based on the 1975 television series of the same name created by Robert Hamner, developed by Rick Husky and 2003 movie of the same name by Clark Johnson.
-Aaron Rahsaan Thomas and Shawn Ryan developed the new series, which premiered on CBS on November 2, 2017, and is produced by Original Film, CBS Studios and Sony Pictures Television.
-In April 2022, the series was renewed for a sixth season which premiered on October 7, 2022.
+S.W.A.T. is an American action drama series based on the 1975–76 television series of the same name.
+Aaron Rahsaan Thomas and Shawn Ryan developed the new series, which premiered on CBS on November 2, 2017, and is produced by Original Film, CBS Studios and Sony Pictures Television (the latter is a successor to the producer of the original 1975 series, Spelling-Goldberg Productions).
+The series stars Shemar Moore with an ensemble cast and follows Sergeant Daniel "Hondo" Harrelson (Moore) and Twenty Squad, a police Special Weapons and Tactics (SWAT) team operating in Los Angeles, California.